misken/c19/README.md

 ### Capacity driven census and admission adjustments to chime model

-Woke up in the middle of the night and an idea came to me for adjusting census and admission sduring **early stages** of virus spread to deal with census at time 0 problem.
-Thought about it, couldn't sleep and figured I'd get my rough ideas down in writing.
+Had idea for adjusting census and admission sduring **early stages** of virus spread to deal with census at time 0 problem.

 Basic idea is that underlying epidemic has its dynamics that will play out almost independent of resources.
-But for capacity constrained resources it seems like there are three phases during the early growth stage of the virus.
+But for capacity constrained resources it seems like there are a few phases during the early growth stage and then later stages of the virus.
 Let's just use hospital beds as the example resource.

 #### growth phase - haven't hit capacity yet and epidemic in exponential growth phase